 11:30am // Lunch Time: Most people’s favorite time of day.
 Head into Seogwipo and look around for a barbeque restaurant that served black pork, and ask for samgyeopsal.
 This is pork belly, and they’ll bring it out in long strips that look like thick-cut bacon, and you can thank me later.
 Don’t worry, all the side dishes they bring out are included in the price of the meat.
 Note that the more side dishes, the more respect they’re showing you.

 1pm // Chocolate Museum: After a nice hearty meal, it’s time for some dessert!
-Once you get over the immense grounds of this castle-like factory, head inside and learn all about how chocolate is made, and some history about chocolate.
-Kids and adults are all huge fans of the delightful aroma and variety of samples on offer, as well as the reasonably-priced gifts in the shop.
+Once you get over the immense grounds of this castle-like factory, head inside and learn all about how chocolate is made, and some history about chocolate (plus free samples).
+Kids and adults are all huge fans of the delightful aroma and variety of samples on offer, as well as the reasonably-priced gifts in the shop, though it’s definitely more of an introductory-level chocolate experience.

 3pm // Green Tea Fields: Once you manage to drag yourself away from the chocolate factory, make the short drive over to the green tea fields.
 O’Sulloc’s tea plantation is famous throughout Korea for its quality tea (despite the name, the plantation produces a number of different teas from this one variety).
 But if you’re still full from the pigging out and the chocolate, then work off the calories by strolling around the endless fields of green.
 Peak season in from April to June.